 Contaminants in Drinking Water

 High-risk contaminants in water include arsenic, hexavalent chromium, and radioactive elements such as uranium and radium.
 Researchers have found that drinking from the United States’ water system could contribute to 15,500 cancer cases throughout your lifetime.
 These combined chemicals can increase your risk.
 Filtering your water is the best option because it can still have contaminants even if it follows regulations.
-You can also send in a sample for testing if you’re not sure what’s in your water.
+You can also send a sample for testing if you’re unsure what’s in your water.

 Exhaust fumes and many air pollutants are also environmental carcinogens harmful to your body and may lead to different types of cancer.

 Some foods have carcinogenic elements that many people aren’t aware of.
 Some vegetables and potatoes give off a chemical called acrylamide when heated to high temperatures, leading to cancer.
 Baking, roasting, frying, or toasting your foods until they’re a tan color instead of golden brown will help reduce your exposure to carcinogens.
 Additionally, meat that has been preserved or flavored may increase the body’s risk of developing colon cancer.
 Acrylamide is also found in tobacco.